South

 Bursary Fund Eligibility:

-We have a variety of Bursary Funds, to support a wide range of learner types and ages!
+We have a variety of Bursary Funds, to support a wide range of student types and ages!

 Eligibility depends upon age, course and household income.

 We offer a range of support for students who are either starting or continuing their College studies with us from September.
-You may be entitled to support towards things such as; course kit/equipment, uniform, DBS checks, meals, tuition fees, childcare, travel/bus passes and IT Packages* (*19+ and vulnerable learners only).
+You may be entitled to support towards things such as; course kit/equipment, uniform, meals, tuition fees, childcare and travel/bus passes.

 If you are having issues applying online please email [email protected] to ask for assistance.

-Please Note: There is a limited amount of funding available and applications are assessed on a first-come first-served basis.
+Please Note: There is a limited amount of funding available, and applications are assessed on a first-come first-served basis.
 Your application will be means tested and proof of household income must be provided at the application stage.
-During peak times, fully completed applications may take up to 20 working days for applications to be assessed.

 16-19 Discretionary Bursary Support:

 Students aged between 16 and 18 at the start of their academic year may be eligible for bursary support.
-The learner must be studying a full-time college course (not apprenticeship) and their earned household income must be below £25,000 per year (before tax).
-By earned household income, we refer to the parent(s)/carer(s) whom the learner lives with.
+The student must be studying a full-time college course (not apprenticeship) and their household income must be below £30,000 per year (after tax).
+By household income, we refer to the parent(s)/carer(s) whom the student lives with.

-Households with an earned income of between £21,000 and £25,000 per year will receive travel support only.
-For those with an earned income of below £21,000 per year, the learner may be eligible for travel support along with course kit/equipment, uniform, DBS costs and Free College Meals.
-This support is dependent on the course and learner’s individual circumstances.
+If you are in receipt of Universal Credit, as stated on the government website, we must now include the Universal Credit monthly figure in addition to the monthly take-home pay to assess the household income.
+Households with an income of between £30,000 and £25,000 per year will receive travel support only.
+For those with an income of below £25,000 per year, the student may be eligible for travel support along with course kit/equipment, uniform and Free College Meals.
+This support is dependent on the course and student’s individual circumstances.

 Students may be eligible for a Vulnerable Bursary with up to a maximum of £1,200 Bursary Fund allowance.
 This is for students who are either…